wkta/ez-stellarshare/README.md

 # ez-stellarshare
 a simple "lumen dividend" payment service

+The current software is designed like an add-on on top of the stellar-api by "CryptoZulu" written in 2017 (c.f. the dedicated folder)

 ## how to use EZ-stellarshare?

 1.  you designate a custom asset existing on the Stellar network; its units will play the role of shares, just like in a company.